tern-tools/tern/README.md

 $ python tests/<test file>.py
 ```
 ## Project Status<a name="project-status"/>
+Release 0.1.0 is here!
+Please see the [release notes](docs/releases/v0_1_0.md) for details.

 We try to keep the [project roadmap](./docs/project-roadmap.md) as up to date as possible.
-We are currently working on Release 0.1.0.
+We are currently working on Release 0.2.0

 ## Releases
 * [v0.1.0](docs/releases/v0_1_0.md)